SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    an r-value of type U? for some type U. Note that a single expression may be the largest chained expression of multiple expr-optionals.

+..
+From the perspective of monads, an optional-chaining expression lifts operations on non-optional types into operations on optional types.

 .. langref-grammar